 Plastic Free Salish Sea

 It is better to assume that plastics may not be recycled when you purchase it until you have looked into this a bit first.
-Far less than 10% of all consumer packaging plastic has ever truly been recycled (more info see: https://www.greenpeace.org/usa/wp-content/uploads/2020/02/Greenpeace-Report-Circular-Claims-Fall-Flat.pdf).
+Far less than 10% of all consumer packaging plastic has ever truly been recycled (more info see: Greenpeace Report Circular Claims Fall Flat).
 To reduce waste and ensure recycling happens, please consider following the two steps below:

 1. Look and inquire for alternative (non-plastic) packaging when you make purchases.

 Even during the COVID19 pandemic, you can do your part in reducing plastic and waste.
-The Washington State Bag Ban was passed in 2020 and will take effect later this year in 2021 (for more information see: https://ecology.wa.gov/Waste-Toxics/Reducing-recycling-waste/Plastic-bag-ban).
-Retailers will be required to place and 8 cent bag charge on your receipt if you do not bring in your own bag or if you cannot carry out your items without a bag and require of one of the retailer (exception would be using a basket or cart to move purchases to your vehicle).
-Please plan ahead and try to make a habit of bringing your own reusable bag with your to the store (just like car keys or wallet)!
+The Washington State Bag Ban was passed in 2020 and will take effect later this year in 2021 (for more information see: Washington's single-use plastic bag ban).
+Retailers will be required to place and 8 cent bag charge on your receipt if you do not bring in your own bag or if you cannot carry out your items without a bag and require one of the retailers (the exception would be using a basket or cart to move purchases to your vehicle).
+Please plan ahead and try to make a habit of bringing your own reusable bag with you to the store (just like car keys or wallet)!
 It just makes cents.